Onit Documentation

 Overlapping Security Layers

-Before we get too deep into the details, it’s critical to understand that Onit’s security layers are designed to overlap with one another.
+Before we get too deep into the details, it’s critical to understand that Onit’s security layers are designed to overlap.
 This means that even though a particular layer doesn’t grant the ability to do something, another layer may.

-For example, let’s say that you grant a certain security layer to a user named Bob, which grants him the ability to do X but not Y. Does this mean that Bob definitely cannot do Y?
-Not necessarily as Bob may have been granted Y via an entirely different security layer.
+For example, let’s say you grant a certain security layer to a user named Bob, which allows him to do X but not Y. Does this mean that Bob cannot do Y?
+Not necessarily, as Bob may have been granted Y via an entirely different security layer.

 If you're interested in what security layers trump others, you can refer to the diagram below: